Costa Rica

 Sun-worshippers find a fantasy land of paradise beaches, some with perfect surf conditions.

-Costa Rica enjoys an excellent social welfare system with good health care.
+Costa Rica enjoys an good social welfare system with adequate health care.
 The standard of living and live expectancy are considered the highest in Central America.